 George is the old high school friend of Jerry Seinfeld and appears in every episode in the series except The Pen during the third season.
 The character was originally based on Seinfeld co-creator Larry David and was played by Jason Alexander.

 George is the son of Frank Costanza and Estelle Costanza, and though he never made an appearance on the show, George has twice mentioned that he also has a brother.

 George and Jerry both attended John F. Kennedy High School, class of 1971 and during their high school years they would frequently hang out at Mario’s Pizzas.
-George was picked on by his gym teacher Mr. Heyman, who would intentionally mispronounced his name as “Can’t stand ya” and gave him atomic wedgies.
-Later they both attended Queens College.
+He was picked on by his gym teacher Mr. Heyman, who would intentionally mispronounce his name as “can’t stand ya” and gave him atomic wedgies.
+They both attended Queens College.

 George Costanza Biography

 George Costanza Theories

 George Costanza Beliefs